Called & Gifted Workshop

 In the Gospel of John we hear the story of the day that when Andrew and John first saw Jesus.
 They approached him, and asked where he was staying.
 Jesus replied, "Come, and you will see."
 I doubt Andrew and John could have imagined the profound impact that simple invitation would have on their lives.
 This has been my experience of faith.
 The greatest growth often comes through accepting simple invitations.

-Eight years ago an invitation led me to a Called and Gifted Workshop.
+Years ago an invitation led me to a Called and Gifted Workshop.
 I went filled with more questions about faith than I thought I could answer in a lifetime.
 I'd like to blame my CCD teachers for not giving me a better grasp of faith, but the truth is, I wasn't really paying attention.
 I came away from the Called & Gifted workshop with as a new understanding of my faith; an understanding that made much more sense than whatever tidbits had slipped through my childhood defenses.
 I finally had an image of faith that gave me insight into big life questions and struggles.
 More than a new understanding, I received concrete tools that have given me much greater clarity in jobs, relationships, and every aspect of my life.
 I can't help but look back in awe at where accepting that simple invitation has taken me.

 In our busy lives we all have to make decisions about how we spend our time.
 I find it hard to put into words, at least words that will fit on this flyer, how much you'll receive from this workshop.
 The best I can do is pass on the invitation… "Come, and you will see."